The Baby Ate a Bath Bomb!

 The Bottom Line

 Products with ingredients such as cocoa butter and almond oil can provide temporary relief of dry skin.
 These kinds of moisturizers are also found in traditional bath oils and body lotions.
-In addition to the fizzing ingredients, the fragrances, dyes, botanicals, and glitter are simply intended to enhance the bathing experience.
+In addition to the fizzing ingredients, the fragrances, dyes, botanicals, and glitter are intended to enhance the bathing experience.
 There are several recipes for homemade bath bombs that contain many of the same ingredients found in commercially prepared products.

-When used as directed, bath bombs are generally safe.
-The main concern is skin sensitivity to some of the ingredients such as fragrances and dyes.
-Even "natural" fragrances obtained from plants, such as limonene and linalool, are known to cause allergic dermatitis.
-People with sensitive skin probably should not use bath bombs.
-Not all products recommend rinsing off the skin after using, but this is a good idea to remove residual chemicals or glitter from sensitive places.
+People with sensitive skin should probably not use bath bombs.
+Not all products recommend rinsing off the skin after using, but it is a good practice to remove residual chemicals or glitter from sensitive places.
 The bathtub will benefit from a cleaning as well, although your plumber might object to rinsing solid material, such as flower petals, down the drain.

-The bright colors and food shapes of many bath bombs can be attractive to toddlers, so unintentional ingestions should be expected.
-The most toxic ingredient of these products is the sodium.
+The most toxic ingredient in these products is sodium.
 Sodium, also found in table salt, can cause dangerous body-wide effects such as confusion, coma, and muscle weakness in excessive amounts.
-While a toxic dose of sodium is known, most commercially available products do not list the sodium composition, so a toxic amount of a product is hard to determine.
-It is reasonable to assume that a toddler ingesting a taste amount, a lick, or a few small granules would not swallow enough to cause concerning body-wide effects.
+Most commercially available products do not list the sodium composition, so a toxic amount of a product is hard to determine.
+Instead recommendations are based on the worst-case-scenario for each bath bomb.
+It is reasonable to assume that a toddler ingesting a taste, a lick, or a few small granules would not swallow enough to cause concerning body-wide effects.
 The other ingredients are less toxic, so they would take a much larger amount ingested to be a problem.
-Some of the ingredients can be irritating to the mouth and stomach, so nausea and vomiting are possible.
-Products containing magnesium sulfate can cause diarrhea.
-Many of the ingredients would be considered non-toxic such as flower petals and glitter.
-The symptoms resulting from swallowing small amounts of these bath products should be mild and usually can be managed at home.
-Ingestions of larger amounts have the potential to cause serious effects and medical management at a healthcare facility might be needed.

 Treatment for ingestion of any of these products is rinsing out the mouth and drinking a few sips of water to clear the mouth and throat.
 Mild vomiting and diarrhea can be managed at home by slowly sipping water to stay hydrated.
 Eye exposures should immediately receive a 15-minute irrigation with room temperature water.

 If you suspect someone has ingested bath fizzies or bath bombs, have them rinse out their mouth and drink a few sips of water.
-Then check the webPOISONCONTROL® online tool for further guidance or call Poison Control at 1-800-222-1222.
+Then, check the webPOISONCONTROL online tool for further guidance or call Poison Control at 1-800-222-1222.

-Karen D. Dominguez, PharmDCertified Specialist in Poison Information
+Certified Specialist in Poison Information

 Poisoned?